 Another problem could arise if you get a downpour while your sprinklers are running, and you can’t shut them off.
-The combined watering punch could send some of that into your basement.
-“The water builds up around the windows, doors and vents to your basement, and causes minor flooding, and even mold,” he says.
+The combined watering punch could send some of that water into your basement.
+“The water builds up around the windows, doors, and vents to your basement, and causes minor flooding, and even mold,” he says.

 Leaks in the system can keep water underground and send it into your house as well.
 But how do you know if your system is leaking?
 Dengarden has some tips for checking.

 - Check your water bill to see if there’s a sudden spike in usage or your bill is higher than usual.

 - Also, check your sewer bill to see if you’re being billed for a higher-than-usual runoff.

 - Look for soft spots in your yard.
 For example, if your mower leaves tire impressions in a small spot, that area may be the site of a leaky irrigation pipe.

 If you see these signs and suspect a leak, Dengarden has suggestions for reviewing your system and troubleshooting so you can pinpoint the problem.